Webinar Q&A | AIM Platform Standard and Guidance Launch

-In an article published October 24, 2025, in Trellis, reporter Jim Giles covered the work of the AIM Platform and […]
+In an article published April 14, 2026, in Trellis, reporter Jim Giles covers the work the AIM Platform has been

 On October 16, the AIM Platform hosted a public webinar to introduce the QAR Standard and Guidance and explore how it can support broader corporate decarbonization strategies.
 The session provided an overview of the Standard’s key focus areas and highlighted the priority topics for which the AIM Platform is actively seeking stakeholder feedback during the consultation period.
 The event concluded with an audience Q&A session.